-A trawl through the road safety literature reveals that a young man is 100 times more likely to be involved in a serious road accident that a middle-aged woman; someone driving at 3am Sunday, is 134 times more likely to die than someone driving at 10am Sunday; someone with a personality disorder 10 times, and someone two and half times over the alcohol limit 20 times.
-If these factors were all independent of each other one could predict that a disturbed, drunken young man driving at 3am Sunday would be about 2.7 million times more likely to be involved in a serious road accident than a normal, sober, middle-aged woman driving to church seven hours later.
+times.
+If these factors were all independent of each other one could predict that a disturbed, drunken young man driving at 3am Sunday would be about 2.7 million times more likely to die than a normal, sober, middle-aged woman driving to church seven hours later7.